You might create a super functional, life-saving product or a service as a company.

 You would better classify and organize tasks and build the needed interface with the help of the User Journey Map.

 Beyond creating buttons and layout, UX designers need to direct users to the important touchpoints for the business and user journey maps are the primary resource that they can use to do just that.
-Possible hypotheses could be outlined and begin to be tested to increase customer satisfaction and What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key… as well.
+Possible hypotheses could be outlined and begin to be tested to increase customer satisfaction and retention as well.

 When is the right time to create a User Journey Map?